 - Our fabrics are posted to you in paper mailing bags, made from FSC-certified brown paper.
 We chose these as an alternative to plastic mailing envelopes.
 They contain no plastic and are 100% recyclable.

 - Our haberdashery is posted to you in any of the above, or our small metallic blue pouches, made from 100% recycled plastic.
 These are completely biodegradable.
-Our packaging is purchased from suppliers in the UK.
+We also have some new, lighter weight envelopes for our haberdashery which are made in the UK from recycled content, and are plastic-free, recyclable, compostable, and biodegradable.
+The company even does carbon-neutral deliveries.
+You name it, this envelope has got it!
+All our packaging is purchased from suppliers in the UK.
 Our vintage haberdashery is mounted on postcards with our logo, wrapped in tissue paper to protect the haberdashery from damage in the post, and wrapped in organic jute twine.
 The twine is made in Greater Manchester, UK, by Britain’s oldest twine maker.
 The twine is wholly made in the UK, from the yarn to the label.
 The tissue paper is recycled (100% post-consumer waste) and recyclable.
 The logo cards that we mount the haberdashery on is printed in the UK on recycled paper.

 - Our address labels are printed on 100% recycled paper, with sticky backs that are solvent-free.
 They are made in Germany and carry the Blauer Engel certificate, indicating the product has been tested to be environmentally friendly.